dm33187/int03_xdp/assess-tuning/readme.txt

 dtntune is use to tune the Linux host for networking purposes.
 Please type "sudo ./dtnmenu" and follow instructions to tune system

-Note: This package requires 'lshw' and 'dmidecode' utilities tools
-      to be installed on the system

 Additional Notes:
-There are 3 files that are used in conjunction with the Tuning Module:
+There are 4 files that are used in conjunction with the Tuning Module:
 i.   user_config.txt
 ii.  gdv.sh
+iii. gdv_100.sh
-iii. /tmp/tuningLog
+iv. /tmp/tuningLog

 user_config.txt
 ===============
 In the user_config.txt, the operator can use certain well known values to control how the Tuning Module operates.
-So far, there are 2 parameter that can be used.
+So far, there are five parameters that can be used.
 The following is an explanation for them:

+a. learning_mode_only
+The learning_mode_only parameter is a no-op parameter for this utility.
+It will be removed in the next release.

+b. apply_bios_tuning
+The apply_bios_tuning parameter is use to tell the Tuning Module if after evaluating the BIOS configuration, it should apply the recommendations itself or not.
+The default is "n" which means it should make the recommendations to the DTN operator, but not apply them itself.

+c. apply_nic_tuning
+The apply_nic_tuning parameter is use to tell the Tuning Module if after evaluating the NIC configuration, it should apply the recommendations itself or not.
+The default is "n" which means it should make the recommendations to the DTN operator, but not apply them itself.

-a. apply_default_system_tuning
+d. apply_default_system_tuning
 The apply_default_system_tuning parameter is used to tell the Tuning Module if it should apply the initial tuning recommendations during the ASSESSMENT phase or not.
 The default value is “n” which means it should not apply the initial tuning recommendations.

-b. make_default_system_tuning_perm
+e. make_default_system_tuning_perm
 The make_default_system_tuning_perm is used to tell the Tuning Module if it should make permanent any system tunings applied permanent or not.
 The default value is "n" which means it should not make permanent any system